Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Operation Orchid.md

 >>[!question] Advanced Encryption Standard (AES)
 >>
 >>AES is a symmetric encryption algorithm, meaning the same key is used for both encryption and decryption.
->>
->>`-k unbreakablepassword1234567` specifies the key, or more accurately, the password used to derive the encryption key, which must be used for decryption as well.
 >
 >Since we now understand how the contents in `flag.txt.enc` was encrypted, we can decrypt it as well using OpenSSL.